DivorceCortana/DivorceCortana/README.md

 Additional Steps you can take for privacy:
-Install CCleaner and create a scheduled task with /AUTO -- Disable additional plugins used for telemtry
+Install CCleaner and create a scheduled task with /AUTO -- Disable additional plugins in Firefox used for telemtry